woodama2/myFlix-client/README.md

     - Allows users to log in with a username and password.

 - **Signup View:**
-    - Allows new users to register (username, password, email).
+    - Allows new users to register (username, password, email, date of birth).

 - **Profile View:**
     - Displays user registration details.